How to Find the Best Chew Proof Dog Harness

 · Attachment Points and Harness Styles

-o Back clip: A back clip harness features a D-ring dog leash attachment that’s placed right in between the dog’s shoulders.
+- Back clip: A back clip harness features a D-ring dog leash attachment that’s placed right in between the dog’s shoulders.
 This harness style works best for dogs who know how to walk side by side with their owner and don’t pull on the leash.
-This style is also the most convenient when comes to attaching and removing the leash and for preventing tangling.
+This style is also the most convenient when comes to attaching and removing the leash and preventing tangling.

-o Front clip: A front-clip harness has the D-ring leash attachment on the dog’s chest.
+- Front clip: A front-clip harness has a D-ring leash attachment on the dog’s chest.
 This is the best harness style for dog training with dogs who like to pull because it allows you to turn your dog in the direction you want him to go.
 It’s a great option for dogs who are still learning how to walk properly on a dog leash.
 However, it allows the dog’s legs to tangle more easily in the leash than a back clip attachment.

-o Dual clip: A harness with multiple dog leash attachment points has a D-ring on the dog’s back and front.
+- Dual clip: A harness with multiple dog leash attachment points has a D-ring on the dog’s back and front.
 It’s the most versatile option because it allows you to choose which attachment point works best for the current situation.

-o Constricting: A constricting harness is designed to provide pressure when your dog pulls on his leash.
+- Constricting: A constricting harness is designed to provide pressure when your dog pulls on his leash.
 They usually have a dog leash attachment on the back.
 They’re a good option if your dog pulls or drags you around with the leash on.
 They’re also escape-proof for dogs who try to wiggle out of their harness.
 If you choose a constricting harness, be sure it only provides pressure and doesn’t tighten painfully around your dog.

 FAQs: Commonly Asked Questions When Shopping for a Chew Proof Dog Harness